-The appeals referee or the commissioner may determine that a written comment by the department about the policy implications of a specific legal issue could help resolve a pending appeal.
+The human services judge or the commissioner may determine that a written comment by the department about the policy implications of a specific legal issue could help resolve a pending appeal.
 Such a written policy comment from the department shall be obtained only by a written request that is also sent to the person involved and to the agency or its representative.
 When such a written comment is received, both the person involved in the hearing and the agency shall have adequate opportunity to review, evaluate, and respond to the written comment, including submission of additional testimony or evidence, and cross-examination concerning the written comment.

-Subd.
-19. Developing the record.
+${\bf Subd.~19.} \textbf{Developing~the~record.}$

-The appeals referee shall accept all evidence, except evidence privileged by law, that is commonly accepted by reasonable people in the conduct of their affairs as having probative value on the issues to be addressed at the hearing.
-Except in fair hearings and appeals under section 256.045, subdivision 3, paragraph (a), clauses (4), (8), and (9), in cases involving medical issues such as a diagnosis, a physician's report, or a review team's decision, the appeals referee shall consider whether it is necessary to have a medical assessment other than that of the individual making the original decision.
-When necessary, the appeals referee shall require an additional assessment be obtained at agency expense and made part of the hearing record.
-The appeals referee shall ensure for all cases that the record is sufficiently complete to make a fair and accurate decision.
+The human services judge shall accept all evidence, except evidence privileged by law, that is commonly accepted by reasonable people in the conduct of their affairs as having probative value on the issues to be addressed at the hearing.
+Except in fair hearings and appeals under section 256.045, subdivision 3, paragraph (a), clauses (4), (8), and (9), in cases involving medical issues such as a diagnosis, a physician's report, or a review team's decision, the human services judge shall consider whether it is necessary to have a medical assessment other than that of the individual making the original decision.
+When necessary, the human services judge shall require an additional assessment be obtained at agency expense and made part of the hearing record.
+The human services judge shall ensure for all cases that the record is sufficiently complete to make a fair and accurate decision.